-Making Tasks Easier: Workflow Automation, Looking Ahead: Modern Trends in Office Automation, Adapting to New Technologies, Enhancing Efficiency in the Digital Age
+Making Tasks Easier: Workflow Automation, Looking Ahead: Modern Trends in Office echnologies, Enhancing Efficiency in the Di Syllabus of Bachelor of Computer Application PAGE

 - 1. "Microsoft Office 365 & Office 2019: Introductory" by Misty E. Vermaat. - 2.
 "Office 2019 All-in-One for Dummies" by Peter Weverka.